hds-sandbox/proteomics-sandbox/develop/colabfold.md

 ColabFold is a web application that allows users to predict protein structures from sequence data.
 The application is based on the AlphaFold2 algorithm, which is a deep learning model that predicts protein structures from sequence data.
 The ColabFold application is a simplified version of the AlphaFold2 algorithm, which is designed to be used by non-computational researchers.
 The ColabFold application is available on the Clinical Proteomics Sandbox website and can be accessed at UCloud.

 ### Getting Started
-As a non-computational user, you can access ColabFold through UCloud.
+You can access ColabFold through UCloud.
 This integration allows you to use the tool, but before beginning the ColabFold workshop, you need to download the workshop as a Jupyter Notebook from [GitHub](https://github.com/hds-sandbox/AlphaFold_Workshop) and upload it to your designated folder on UCloud.
 To initiate this process, please follow the steps below:

 :one: Log in to UCloud.
 :two: Choose a workspace that has GPU resources for optimal performance.